georgiadavis/code-for-good-curriculum/_posts/2015-03-19-intro-to-html.md

 + ID - identifies a unique element on the page and there can only be one element that has that id.
 + Class- Identifies and group elements that may occur more than once.

-##Types of Tags:
+## Types of Tags:
-+ Headers
-Headers tell your visitors what your site is about.
++ Headers - Headers tell your visitors what your site is about.
 Usually, the main title of pages uses the `<h1>` tag.

 Netflix might use headers like this: